 In a 2012 interview, singer Jim Kerr recalled the production of the album as a wonderful time during the late spring and early summer of 1982 in which “everything we tried worked,” adding: “There were no arguments.
 We were in love with what we were doing, playing it, listening to it.
 You don’t get many periods in your life when it all goes your way.”

-I’ve heard it said to be the last decent Simple Minds album.
-New Gold Dream (or New Gold Dream 81-82-83-84 if you’re being pedantic) if so, that is interesting, because while you can already see the traits that soon made the band unbearable – overblown melodies, a yearning for pop success, the essential absurdity of Jim Kerr – on this occasion the result is transcendent beauty.
+I’ve since heard it be said that this is the last decent Simple Minds album.
+They had reached their peak some might say, in this much maligned decade that was the 80s.
+If so, that is interesting, because while you can already see the traits that soon made the band unbearable – overblown melodies, a yearning for pop success, the essential absurdity of Jim Kerr – on this occasion the result is transcendent beauty.
+Majestic and Triumphant.

 The equal best on the album with Someone, Somewhere in Summertime.
 As well as deeply cryptic lyrics, both songs are underpinned by the band’s then-trademark metronomic-yet-fluid rhythm.